Oil Cooling Methods and Oil - changing Operation Procedures for Screw Compressors

 - Add lubricating oil according to the standard amount of the compressor.
 At the same time, evacuate the system.
 It is recommended to select the high (low) - pressure side angle valve or other relatively high - position points as the connection point of the vacuum pump to prevent damage to the vacuum pump by sucking in the refrigeration oil.

-When conducting vacuum pressure - holding or leak - checking, observe whether the pressure rebounds. - Inject lubricating oil.
+- Inject lubricating oil.
 Connect a clean plastic tube to the oil - drain valve, and place the other end of the plastic tube at the bottom of the oil drum.
 When injecting oil, the oil drum should be sealed to reduce the pollution of the oil by air.

 Related Articles

-- Causes and Prevention of "Primary Condensation" and "Secondary Condensation" in Fan - Coil Units
+- Comprehensive Understanding of Fan - Coil Units

-- Common Faults of HVAC Fan Coil Units
+- Common Fan - Coil Unit Control Systems

-- Forms of Oil Separators
+- Forms and Structures of Oil Separators in the Refrigeration System